dc03/BitArray/README.md

 `BitArray` does not support random access iterators.
 It is also not possible to mutate the bit array through the iterators.

+## Documentation

+The documentation for this project is hosted at [readthedocs](https://bitarray.readthedocs.io/en/latest)

+## License

+This project uses the MIT license.